obsiwitch/obsiwitch/public/posts/00_fzf_bash_completion.md

 After a few weeks of using the script in the previous section, I decided to simplify it by calling fzf with a keybinding instead of calling it on tab completion.
-The easiest solution would have been to `source /usr/share/fzf/key-bindings.bash` but I did not need all the keybindings and the default options did not satisfy me so I rewrote it.
-You can find the script below.
+The easiest solution would have been to `source /usr/share/fzf/key-bindings.bash` but I wasn't satisfied with the defaults and rewrote it.

 ```sh
 _fzf_select() {